vbookshelf/E-Bot-English-Practice-Chatbot/README.md

 ## Known Issues
 - The web app works best in the Google Chrome web browser.
 It can be unstable in other browsers like Safari.
 - Occasionally, the corrrection agent does not correct bad spelling or grammar.
 In general the correction agent works reliably.
+- The voice chat is not stable on Android.
+The chatbot hears itself talking.
+Then it responds to what it said.
+The code is designed to turn speech recognition off while the chatbot is talking.
+However, on Android it appears that the speech recognition is not being turned off.
 - On Android there's a short delay before the text of the first message is converted into speech.
 But after the first message, the text to speech conversion is fast and reliable.
 - On Mac OS the text to speech pronunciation of certain words is not correct.
 For example, "reading" is pronounced "redding" and "Ai" is pronounced "ah e".